 Oil Well Plugging Project Questions & Answers

-Why isn’t the oil company plugging the wells?
+Why didn’t the oil company plug the wells?

 The agreement with Venoco governing the oil well operations expired on December 31, 2016, and Venoco filed for bankruptcy soon thereafter.
 Legal efforts to force Venoco to plug the wells were not successful.
-The plugging of the wells is now the responsibility of the District, with the City providing support to finalize the project.
-The project will be carried out with safety as the top priority.
+The plugging of the wells became the responsibility of the District, with the City providing support to finalize the project.

-How will the safety of those on the campus be ensured?
+How was the safety of those on the campus ensured?

-The oil well plugging will be performed in accordance with American Petroleum Institute standards, which are widely considered by oil production experts to ensure a safe and effective process.
-The project will also be approved and monitored by the State of California’s Department of Conservation, Division of Oil, Gas and Geothermal Resources.
-The City and the District are taking every possible measure to carry out the project as safely as possible, and extensive emergency management planning has been underway throughout the project.
+The oil well plugging was performed in accordance with American Petroleum Institute standards, which are widely considered by oil production experts to ensure a safe and effective process.
+The project was also approved and monitored by the State of California’s Department of Conservation, Division of Oil, Gas and Geothermal Resources.
+The City and the District carried out the project as safely as possible; extensive emergency management planning was underway throughout the project.

-How much will the project cost and who is paying for it?
+How much did the project cost and who is paid for it?

-The City has an agreement with the District whereby the City will oversee project delivery.
-The City will advance up to $8 million to monitor the site and plug the wells, with a 50% reimbursement by the District at a future date.
-The City is contributing to the funding in order to safely plug the wells as soon as possible.
+The City advanced approximately $11 million to monitor the site and plug the wells, with a 50% reimbursement by the District at a future date.
+The City contributed to the funding in order to safely plug the wells as soon as possible.

-What is the start date for this project?
+What was the start date of this project?

-How can the public learn more and stay updated about the project?
+How can the public learn more about the project?